-Hemp cosmetics is the most “Hot stuff” on the market, like Donna Summer once sang (except in the countries where medical and/or recreational cannabis is legal).
-Even though that most of hemp cosmetic products have added only hemp seed oil, CBD (or even better – full spectrum extract) is beeing added to numerous cosmetics.
+Hemp cosmetics is the most “Hot stuff” on the market like Donna Summer once sang (except in the countries where medical and/or recreational cannabis is legal).
+Even though most of hemp cosmetic products have added only hemp seed oil, CBD (or even better – full spectrum extract) is being added to numerous cosmetics.
 Why?
 Studies show huge potential of cannabinoids for easing many skin related problems.

 Hemp seed oil also has numerous benefits and it can be used on its own (skincare, haircare and nail care) or it can be added to various products:

-Cannabinoid receptors are spreaded throughout the whole body, including skin.
-This receptors are “responsible” for effective absorption of cannabinoids that can be found in growing number of cosmetic products (CBD balm, CBD face cream,…).
-When cannabinoids are absorbed, receptors then mediate information to endocannabinoid system, which can help ease or even eliminate:
+Cannabinoid receptors are spread throughout the whole body, including the skin.
+This receptors are “responsible” for effective absorption of cannabinoids that can be found in growing number of cosmetic products CBD balm, CBD face cream,…).
+When cannabinoids are absorbed, receptors then mediate information to the endocannabinoid system, which can help ease or even eliminate:

 Hemp as medicine

-As we mentioned earlier, hemp/cannabis is beeing used for its medicinal properties for almost 5000 years.
-Millennias ago, hemp/cannabis was used as an anesthetic (Chinese word for anesthesia – mázui (麻醉) in literal translation means hemp/cannabis poisoning), for removal of blood clots, tapeworm, treating hemorrhoids, eyeball pain, headaches, digestive issues, afterbirth pain,…
+As we mentioned earlier, hemp/cannabis is being used for its medicinal properties for almost 5000 years.
+Millennia ago, hemp/cannabis was used as an anaesthetic (Chinese word for anaesthesia – mázui (麻醉) in literal translation means hemp/cannabis poisoning), for removal of blood clots, tapeworm, treating haemorrhoids, eyeball pain, headaches, digestive issues, afterbirth pain,…

-Throughout the history, knowledge about cannabis and hemp was constantly enhanced.
-This had led to the fact, that antiepileptic properties were already known in middle ages.
+Throughout history, knowledge about cannabis and hemp was constantly enhanced.
+This had led to the fact, that those antiepileptic properties were already known in the middle ages.
 In addition, it was used as diuretic, antiemetic, antipyretic and also because of its anti-inflammatory and analgesic properties.